EDOC Annual Report:

 For the on-line Annual Report tool, you are requested to fill in 3 sections with:

-- and a self-assessment of your progress: this section is completed separately by you and your thesis director (and co-director if applicable), then discussed and approved by both during the annual report meeting.
+• and a self-assessment of your progress: this section is completed separately by you and your thesis director (and co-director if applicable), then discussed during a meeting – collaborative review.

-Finally, the report will be sent to the director of your doctoral program for verification, and everyone involved will receive a PDF version of the report by email.
+Finally, the report will be sent to the director of your doctoral program for verification if:

 Please note that the information is not stored in the online tool.

-On the anniversary date of your matriculation, you will receive an email form your doctoral program to start the annual report process.
+Near the anniversary date of your matriculation, you should receive an email from your doctoral program to start the annual report process.

 2nd and 3rd Year Scientific Discussion: In addition to this on-line tool, the EDNE program is continuing the Scientific Discussions for the 2nd and 3rd students.
 The goal is to explore ways on how to maximize the success of the PhD project.
 It is not an exam, but we would like to have a record of the discussion in the student’s file.
 The form is found here.